Retirement Saving Statistics: Getting Ready for the Inevitable

 (Fidelity Investments)

-Of all the retirement statistics in 2019, this might be the most problematic.
 One of the main issues here is that many people who dip into their retirement funds early don’t realize they’re giving away huge chunks of their hard-earned money through taxes and penalties.
 This option is especially popular among people under 30, 42% of whom decide for full distribution.

 On the other hand, 42% of employees choose to stay in their existing plan when changing jobs, while the remaining 22% go for the rollover option.
 The latter option allows you to withdraw saved funds and invest them in a similar retirement plan within 60 days without incurring penalties or taxes.

-The Latest Retirement Plan Statistics from 2019
+The Latest Retirement Plan Data

 On average, 401(k) accounts that have been open for 10 years have increased in value by 466%.